Dr. Douglas W. Stoddard, Medical Director, Explains:

 Any injury slow in healing is a good candidate for PRP injection therapy including tendon, ligament and cartilage injuries as well as tears, arthritis, rotator cuff tendinopathy and cartilage tears.

-- The history and benefits of injection therapy
+- History and benefits

 - The effects of PRP and ADSC injections to injury